bradley-woods/tech230-vagrant-intro/README.md

     $ exit
     ```

 5. Congratulations, you have successfully deployed your first web server.
-Enter the IP address '192.168.10.100' in a browser address bar to view the following nginx welcome page.
+Enter the IP address '192.168.10.100' in a browser address bar to view the following Nginx welcome page.

     ![nginx web server](images/nginx.png)

 ## Automating the Deployment

-We will now automate all of the previous steps so when a `vagrant up` command is run, the VM will be provisioned with the nginx webserver and it will be automatically running.
+We will now automate all of the previous steps so when a `vagrant up` command is run, the VM will be provisioned with the Nginx web server and it will be automatically running.

 1. Firstly, add a new line to your 'Vagrantfile' and call the `config.vm.provision` method which tells Vagrant to provision it when you create and start the VM.
 We want to provision it using a 'shell' script, called 'provision.sh' in this case, as shown below: